drawbacks of moving out during divorce

 How Does Moving Out Affect Divorce?

-Goldberg JonesDivorce, Featured Posts, Finances Leave a Comment
+Goldberg JonesDivorce, Featured Posts, Finances 1 Comment

 How Moving Out During a Divorce Negatively Affects You

-Moving Out Can Affect Child Custody
+Moving Out Too Soon Can Affect Child Custody

-One of the biggest impacts moving out of a shared home has is on your relationship with your kids.
+One of the biggest impacts moving out of a shared home has on your relationship with your kids.

-Living somewhere else means you don’t see them as much.
 Not only does that affect your parental bond, but it can also actually damage your custody claims down the road.

-Things are often tense and home.
+Things are often tense at home.
 Kids pick up on this.
 No one wants to fight in front of their children.
 You may think moving out will help alleviate that issue.
 In the short run, you may be right.

-But in the long run, your visitation in the future may take a hit.
+In the long run, your visitation in the future may take a hit.
 If you don’t spend much time with them now, that may continue later on.

 Ways To Protect Custody